iOSVIDocumentation/iChatter/README.md

+## 📜 License

+This project is licensed under **All Rights Reserved (No Derivatives)**.
+You may freely share and distribute the original source code with proper attribution.
+Unauthorized modifications, derivative works, and commercial use are strictly prohibited.
+See the [`LICENSE`](./LICENSE) file for details.

 # 💬 iChatter

 **iChatter** is a stylish web messenger designed with the classic retro aesthetics of iOS 6, optimized for modern desktops, smartphones, and vintage legacy devices (iOS 6+, iPad, legacy Safari browsers).